Mazatech/amanithvg-website/_docs/desc/002-implementation-details.md

 AmanithVG GLE is a single thread library, it's not thread safe, it doesn't support multiple rendering context at the same time; so it can be bound a single OpenGL / OpenGL ES rendering context / rendering surface and, on it, a single OpenVG context at once.

-AmanithVG GLE uses integer arithmetic to perform robust polygon triangulation; in this case internalnormalized object space coordinates (relative to the axes-aligned bounding box of the polygon) are represented using 16 bits or 21 bits (this option is customizable at compile time).
+AmanithVG GLE uses integer arithmetic to perform robust polygon triangulation; in this case internal normalized object space coordinates (relative to the axes-aligned bounding box of the polygon) are represented using 16 bits or 21 bits (this option is customizable at compile time).

-The drawing surface content persistence is the same of the underlying GL drawing surface; this means thatafter a “swap buffers” operation on GL Graphic System with non-persistent buffers, the buffers content couldn't be consistent.
-On such cases, it's highly recommendable to perform a vgClear of the whole drawing surface (disabling the scissoring), as the first OpenVG operation after the `vgPostSwapBuffersMZT` call.
+The drawing surface content persistence is the same of the underlying GL drawing surface; this means that after a “swap buffers” operation on GL Graphic System with non-persistent buffers, the buffers content couldn't be consistent.
+On such cases, it's highly recommendable to perform a `vgClear` of the whole drawing surface (disabling the scissoring), as the first OpenVG operation after the `vgPostSwapBuffersMZT` call.

 Edge antialiasing (`VGRenderingQuality`): AmanithVG GLE has no control over edge antialiasing, so VGRenderingQuality values (`VG_RENDERING_QUALITY_NONANTIALIASED`, `VG_RENDERING_QUALITY_FASTER`, `VG_RENDERING_QUALITY_BETTER`) have no effect.